ruby2302/DFESW10_Library_App/README.md

 I'd also like to have split my User Stories on Jira up in a more intuitive way.
 I don't feel they reflect the way I actually worked, which added to some of my mix-ups on the project management side.
 But again I've learned from this

 Unfortunately I didn't manage to produce an integration test for my 'searchLibrary' method.
 The method was passing its unit tests and works as it was designed to, but it is failing the integration test.
-I wasn't able to find a solution for this in time, so I will look at it again in future revisions of the project.
+I wasn't able to find a solution for this in time for the deadline, so I will look at it again in future revisions of the project.

 POSSIBLE IMPROVEMENTS FOR FUTURE REVISIONS OF THE PROJECT: